 In short, the protagonists, navy officers on the stern of the USS Wisconsin, are looking out to the ocean, when they see something unusual happening.
 A trolley that was there a second ago is suddenly gone.
 Instead, they see a dark object they can't really identify rising out of the ocean and charging at them with unnatural velocity.
 In their panic, they give order to shoot, causing the unidentified flying object to dive back into the ocean just behind their vessel.
-The UFO's impact with the water surface then generates a massive splash and tidal wave, rolling under the navy ship, almost sinking it.
+The UFO's impact with the water surface then generates a massive splash turning into a tidal wave, which rolls under the navy ship, almost causing it to capsize.
 Later in the episode, we are to have a second encounter with this mysterious object, just to see it dive again and vanish in the depth of the dark Barents sea.

-The episode contained multiple sequences of navy ships and ufo's during day and night time on the open ocean.
-While we were very excited about the project, the amount of shots and level of difficulty was more than we could handle in the given time with our own team.
-Therefore we teamed up with Megalis, a high end vfx studio located in Japan, to join us in this adventure.
-Stormborn Studios would act as the main vendor building the bridge between the client and Megalis.
-Additionally we extended our own forces with some of the industry's finest Houdini water-FX TD's, Igor Zanic, Nikola Ilic and Mirco Paolini.
+The episode contained multiple sequences of navy ships and UFO's during day and night time on the open ocean.
+In order to be able to handle the workload, we hired some of the industry's finest Houdini water-FX TD's, Igor Zanic, Nikola Ilic and Mirco Paolini.
 For shading and lighting of our FX elements, Nathaniel Holroyd joined the team together with Patrick Conaty, who took on the compositing of the CG elements over the plates and ship renders provided by the client.
 We outsourced the smaller UFO encounter sequence to Tokyo's VFX studio Megalis, while acting as the main vendor building the bridge between the client and Megalis.

-By completing this sequence, our team delivered some of the most awe-inspiring shots of our careers and showed what Stormborn was established for!
-We are very excited to share our challenges with you and invite you to a closer look behind the scenes.
+By completing this sequence, our team delivered some of the most awe-inspiring shots of our careers and showed what Stormborn is capable of!
+We are very excited to share the hurdles we had to overcome with you and invite you to a closer look behind the scenes.